fmichonneau/2016-06-15-UFII-fellowship/application.md

 <!-- start with marine but then talk about all organisms -->

-High-Throughput DNA sequencing technologies are poised to revolutionize how biodiversity is studied.
-The _en masse_ sequencing of all species found in a community replaces the time-consuming steps of isolating and recognizing each species found in an environmental sample.
-The challenge now rests on developing informatic tools that can identify the species from which these DNA sequences come from.
-The goal of the research described in this proposal is to develop new tools that facilitate the identification of these sequences.
+High-Throughput sequencing (HTS) is poised to revolutionize how biodiversity is studied.
+The parellel sequencing of all species found in a community replaces the time-consuming steps of isolating and recognizing each species found in an environmental sample, and even allows the characterization of communities whose members could not be identified based on morphology.
+The challenge now rests on developing informatic tools that can take advantage of publicly available data to match these DNA sequences to the organisms they are coming from.

 Estimates for the number of species found in the oceans vary by orders of magnitude.
 This uncertainty stems from the difficulty of sampling the diversity